-Fig. 1.10: Historic station No. 51 of the Berlin-Cologne-Coblenz optic-mechanical 'sight' transmission line on the tower of the St. Pantaleon church, Cologne.
-Picture from Weiger (1840).
-1.7.1 Ray optics in waveguides Total internal reflection in an optically thick medium provides the fundamental physical phenomenon for guiding light rays within a dielectric medium.
+Fig. 1.10 Historic station No. 51 of the Berlin-Cologne-Coblenz optic-mechanical 'sight' transmission line on the tower of the St. Pantaleon church, Cologne.
+Picture by Weiger (1840).
+The striking breakthrough happened to 'optical telecommunication' through the development of low-loss wave guides, which are nothing other than elements for guiding light rays.
+They can be distributed like electrical cables, provided that adequate transmitters and receivers are available.
+With overseas cables, significantly shorter signal transit times and thus higher comfort for phone calls can be achieved than via geostationary satellites, where there is always a short but unpleasant and unnatural break between question and answer.
+Therefore, propagation of light rays in dielectric wave guides is an important chapter in modern optics.
+Some basics may yet be understood by the methods of ray optics.
+1.7.1 Ray optics in wave guides Total internal reflection in an optically thick medium provides the fundamental physical phenomenon for guiding light rays within a dielectric medium.
 Owing to this effect, for example, in cylindrical homogeneous glass fibres, rays whose angle with the cylinder axis stays smaller than the angle of total internal reflection θ_c are guided from one end to the other.
 Guiding of light rays in a homogeneous glass cylinder is affected by any distortion of the surface, and a protective cladding could even suppress total internal reflection.
-Therefore, various concepts have been developed, where the optical waves are guided in the centre of a waveguide through variation of the index of refraction.
-These waveguides may be surrounded by cladding and entrenched like electrical cables.
+Therefore, various concepts have been developed, where the optical waves are guided in the centre of a wave guide through variation of the index of refraction.
+These wave guides may be surrounded by cladding and entrenched like electrical cables.
 We will present the two most important types.
 Step-index fibres consist of two homogeneous cylinders with different refractive indices (Fig. 1.11).
-To achieve beam guiding, the higher index of refraction must be in the cladding.
+To achieve beam guiding, the higher index of refraction must be core, the lower one in the cladding.
 Gradient-index fibres with continuously changing (in good approximation, parabolic) refractive index are more sophisticated to manufacture, but they have technical advantages like, for example, a smaller group velocity dispersion.